yiisoft/yii2/extensions/codeception/README.md

 }
 ```

-You dont need to worry about application instances and isolation because application will be created [each time](https://github.com/yiisoft/yii2/blob/master/extensions/codeception/TestCase.php#L31) before test.
+You don't need to worry about application instances and isolation because application will be created [each time](https://github.com/yiisoft/yii2/blob/master/extensions/codeception/TestCase.php#L31) before any of test method will be executed in test case.
-You also can mock application in some other custom way, for this purposes you have method [`mockApplication`](https://github.com/yiisoft/yii2/blob/master/extensions/codeception/TestCase.php#L55) available in your test case,
+You can mock application in a different way.
+For this purposes you have method [`mockApplication`](https://github.com/yiisoft/yii2/blob/master/extensions/codeception/TestCase.php#L55) available in your test case.
-this method will create new application instance and replace old one.
-Use this method when you need to create application with config that is not suitable for all other test methods in current tests case, for example:
+This method creates new application instance and replaces old one with it and is handy when you need to create application with a config that is different from other test methods in the current test suite.
+For example:

 ```php